Search the website

 National Pushcart Challenge

-“Leading I&E Club was a great honour and humbling experience.
+“Leading I&E Club was a great honor and humbling experience.
 It really developed me as a leader and individual.
 It was always comforting to know that in spite of challenges, the members were always there to give support and run the race together.
 To me, I&E Club is like a family, where I know that there is always going to be someone there every time.”

 – Koh Rui Jin Celine (4S1) on leading the CCA